 Next, we went in search of a “haunted” location from the bowels of Nina’s memory that may or may not still exist.
 It turns out that it doesn’t (by luck, we stumbled across the concrete foundations), but we did find this place, a rotting southern plantation-style pile which we quickly dubbed the “Haunted Mansion.”

 We, of course, had absolutely no permission to actually enter any of these structures, putting what we were doing somewhere in the gray area between trespassing and breaking & entering.
 Obtaining clearance from the property owners will be a vital part of the planning process for Ghost Hunt #2.
 I was less worried about running into tormented poltergeists than running afoul of territorial river folk anxious to exercise their Second Amendment rights into my fleeing backside.
 Sure enough, right behind the abandoned Haunted Mansion was a brightly-lit, clearly occupied house trailer.
-Undaunted, Will and Erik tumbled from our own little Ectomobile (a Pontiac Vibe) like Navy SEALs being inserted behind enemy lines.
-Mike quickly somersaulted from the follow-up vehicle, but kept his headlamp off.
+Undaunted, WH and 3DChain tumbled from our own little Ectomobile (a Pontiac Vibe) like Navy SEALs being inserted behind enemy lines.
+MMDG quickly somersaulted from the follow-up vehicle, but kept his headlamp off.
 Both vehicles had an inability to kill their headlights, so we tore ass out of there, leaving our three investigators alone in the thick brambles surrounding the Haunted Mansion for three full minutes.
 We returned for personnel retrieval, and they breathlessly informed us that the rear of the building was partially wall-less, but also facing the aforementioned house trailer, derailing the ability to investigate further.
 We continued down the road.

 Our next stop was the town of Locke, a small, ramshackle hamlet built by Chinese immigrants in 1915 (pictured below in daylight).

 The main (and pretty much only) street consisted of semi-decrepit little shops and museums, which served not only as a source of livelihood for the 90 or so citizens, but also their places of residence.
 When we hit town around midnight, the place was totally shut down (even the one bar, Al the Wop’s) and eerily quiet.
 It looked like a movie set.
-Will had a bit of a scare when he was investigating one of the back alleys (pictured below left) and heard drawn-out, rasping sigh that seemed to come from nowhere.
+WH had a bit of a scare when he was investigating one of the back alleys (pictured below left) and heard drawn-out, rasping sigh that seemed to come from nowhere.
 We determined that he was hearing the sound of one of the Lockians snoring behind their thin, clapboard walls.
-Will tried to convince Mike to take a picture of the front of one of the buildings, but Mike was fearful that someone might be sleeping under the copious piles of garbage near the open-doored entrance.
-Jeannie did some EVP work and took several photos (go to the Paranoise blog for the results), and then we headed back north.
+WH tried to convince MMDG to take a picture of the front of one of the buildings, but MMDG was fearful that someone might be sleeping under the copious piles of garbage near the open-doored entrance.
+JH did some EVP work and took several photos (go to the Paranoise blog for the results), and then we headed back north.

 When we returned to the Old Sugar Mill, the cleaning crew was long gone, and there was one car in the parking lot, presumably a security guard.
-Assuming the security guard was about as competent and motivated as most security guards, Mike and I decided it was safe to investigate a little further.
+Assuming the security guard was about as competent and motivated as most security guards, MMDG and I decided it was safe to investigate a little further.
 We got around the side of the old, run-down part of the building without ever technically crossing a fence line, providing us with a defense that absolutely, positively would never stand up in any court.
 But in our adrenaline-addled state, it provided us with sufficient peace of mind to poke around in a dark, off-limits area for several minutes with only moonlight to guide us.
 The rear of the Old Sugar Mill looked like a tetanus shot or broken ankle waiting to happen, with huge chunks of rusty equipment, and steep drop-offs into mysterious pits and trenches scattered throughout the area.

 With the equipment (and our nerve) tested, locations scouted, and a few lessons learned, the first Idle Time Ghost Hunt came to an end, and we headed for the Freeport Bar & Grill to toast our success.
 It was really only a test run, and our first real investigation will probably be at the Ryde Hotel in Walnut Grove and take place early in the New Year.

 And speaking of the New Year, whisper it quietly, but there is the possibility of an Idle Time podcast premiering in 2009.
-Still in the research & development stages, it may come to pass that the general public will have access to the sound of Will, Mike, myself (and assorted guests) expounding on (mostly) musical minutiae on a regular basis.
+Still in the research & development stages, it may come to pass that the general public will have access to the sound of WH, MMDG, myself (and assorted guests) expounding on (mostly) musical minutiae on a regular basis.
 You’ve read the words, now hear the mellifluous voices!

-Saturday was another late night for me as I headed to Woodland to see Jeannie and Gilly’s band Ahoy! play at The Stag.
+Saturday was another late night for me as I headed to Woodland to see JH’S and Gilly’s band Ahoy! play at The Stag.
 After a big dinner at Ludy’s BBQ, (where I met the other members of the band, Julie and Joy, for the first time) we headed across the street to the venue.
 Woodland’s downtown has been experiencing a resurgence and gentrification over the past few years, and as a result, legendary dive bars such as The Shanty and The Sportsmen’s Lounge have shut down.
 The Stag is the last of their breed.
 No bigger than an elongated sitting room, the musical acts that play The Stag are relegated to a small area toward the back.
 The first band came and went, did a fairly serviceable job, with extra bonus points awarded for a good sound mix for such a small area.
-Will and I secured seats at the bar, which was another bonus – I don’t like to stand for long periods of time.
+WH and I secured seats at the bar, which was another bonus – I don’t like to stand for long periods of time.
 I am a big fan of sitting.
 And an ever bigger fan of lying down.

 I am a music-lover, but not a musician.
 My knowledge of music theory and terminology is on the limited side, but a lifetime of listening and voluminous reading on the subject of music history and appreciation (particularly forms of 20th century western popular music) have allowed me to be able to back up my opinions and tastes with confidence.
 There was one time when I did want to be a musician, and received for my ninth birthday a small Harmony electric guitar, and an amp the size of a shoebox.
 Never having played a note of any instrument before in my short life, I took it out of its cardboard mail-order packaging, plugged it into its tiny amplifier, grabbed a pick, and…